walter-grace/react-portfolio-template/README.md

 > This is a simple solution that I really like - and the fact that it uses CSS is also pretty great.

-I've used no additional packages for in this solution, with the exception of Ant Design's `ants` package - and I've only used it for an icon (the nav icon).

 ---

 To run, make sure you have yarn installed: https://www.npmjs.com/package/yarn